Zanzibar Itinerary: A Perfect 4 Days on the Spice Island in 2025

 As magical as Zanzibar feels during the day, it’s even more so at night.
 Sunsets over the water, moonlit swims, and walks on the beach are everyday luxuries here.

-Wrap up each of your 4 days in Zanzibar with one of these great ways to enjoy Zanzibar at night.
-Enjoy!
+Wrap up each of day in Zanzibar with one of these great ways to enjoy Zanzibar at night.

 24. Kendwa Beach Parties

 Kendwa Beach is full of energy when the sun goes down.
-After everybody has enjoyed the mesmerizing sunset, the music and the laughter fill the area.
+After everybody has enjoyed the mesmerizing sunset, music and laughter fill the area.

-One of the most fun things to do in Zanzibar, if you’re lucky enough to visit on a Saturday near a full moon, is to drop in on the Full Moon Party at the Kendwa Rocks Beach Hotel.
+If you’re lucky you’ll visit on a Saturday near a full moon.
+This is when the Full Moon Party at the Kendwa Rocks Beach Hotel happens.
+I think it’s one of the best parties on Zanzibar.

 This epic celebration is legendary.
 If you happen to catch it, you’re sure to have a few stories to tell.